Martin-Jung/Training_Materials/SpatialDataAnalysis_withR/resources.md

     theme: yeti
 ---

-If you haven't got enough, then here more excellent (free) resources to deepen your knowledge
+If you haven't got enough, then here are more excellent (free) resources to deepen your knowledge

 <br>